Madina Hamidi

-Madina Hamidi (born 1987) is an Afghan-born Belgian model.
-She was crowned Miss Diamond 2011, Belgium in December 2010, and the Belgian candidate for the Miss Earth pageant in 2012.
+Madina Hamidi (born 1987) is an Afghan-Belgian model and beauty pageant titleholder.
+She was crowned Miss Diamond 2011 in December 2010, and the Belgian candidate for the Miss Earth 2012.

 Biography

 When she was 13, she was told her father had moved to Russia.
 Instead he had been assassinated by the Taliban regime, for his all too progressive convictions according to Taliban standards.

 In Afghanistan all female persons have to wear the burqa, only infants are exempt.
 Her handicapped oldest sister was beaten, for an ankle that was visible for a moment outside in the street.

 After her father was killed in Kabul by the Taliban and shortly thereafter her elder brother disappeared, Hamidi fled Afghanistan in 2001 with her mother and sisters.
 Her mother and her uncle had to pay people traffickers in order to escape to Western Europe.

 After many ordeals and travels through Russia, Hamidi arrived in Belgium as a 15-year-old refugee.
 She and her family were assigned a house in Antwerp.
 Since she didn't know Dutch, she started in a class for foreign students.
 After this she started to learn a trade, but thanks to her outstanding scores, she can start studying languages and sciences, resulting in a diploma of bio-esthetics and reflexology.

 In 2008 she obtained the Belgian nationality.